usnistgov/trec-browser/browser/src/docs/trec18/entity/runs.md

 - :material-upload: **Submission:** 9/21/2009
 - :fontawesome-solid-user-gear: **Type:** manual
 - :material-fingerprint: **MD5:** `7a9014f1e29295e592d362141fb3e7b4`
-- :material-text: **Run description:** To employ OpenEphyra's NETagger which combines model-based, pattern-based and list-based named entity taggers.
-1.To employ Indri to index dataset and query in passage retrival way; 2.To employ OpenEphyra to identify related entities and automatic generate queries for manual removing some wrong expanded words; 3.To employ OpenNLP's ME classifier to identify extracted entities' homepages; External resources: 1.To use wordnet to expand query; 2.To use DBPedia to extract product names as list for identifying entities;
+- :material-text: **Run description:** 1.To employ Indri to index dataset and query in passage retrival way; 2.To employ OpenEphyra to identify related entities and automatic generate queries for manual removing some wrong expanded words; 3.To employ OpenNLP's ME classifier to identify extracted entities' homepages; External resources: 1.To use wordnet to expand query; 2.To use DBPedia to extract product names as list for identifying entities;

 ---
 #### ICTZHRun1